Projection Theorems Using Effective Dimension

 \end{thm}

 Our second main theorem applies to projections of \emph{arbitrary} sets.
-Davies' construction precludes any non-trivial lower bound on the Hausdorff dimension of projections of arbitrary sets, but we are able to give a lower bound on the \emph{packing} dimension. \begin{thm} Let $E \subseteq \R^n$ be any set with $\dim_H(E) = s$.
+Davies' construction precludes any non-trivial lower bound on the Hausdorff dimension of projections of arbitrary sets, but we are able to give a lower bound on the \emph{packing} dimension. \begin{thm} Let $E \subseteq \R^n$ be any set with $\dimH(E) = s$.
 Then for almost every $e \in S^{n-1}$,

-\end{thm} Lower bounds on the packing dimension of projections has been extensively studied for restricted classes sets such as Borel and analytic~\cite{FH96, FH97, FM96, Howroyd01, Orp15}.
-To the best of our knowledge, our result is the first non-trivial lower bound of this type for arbitrary sets.
+\end{thm} Lower bounds on the packing dimension of projections has been extensively studied for restricted classes of sets such as Borel and analytic sets~\cite{FH96, FH97, FM96, Howroyd01, Orp15}.
+This is the first non-trivial lower bound of this type for arbitrary sets.
 It is known that the direct analogue of Marstrand's theorem for packing dimension does \emph{not} hold~\cite{Jarv94}.

-Our other contribution is a new proof of Marstrand's projection theorem (Theorem \ref{thm:main1}).
+'Our other contribution is a new proof of Marstrands projection theorem Theorem \ref{thm:main1}.
 In addition to showing the power of theoretical computer science in geometric measure theory, this proof introduces a new technique for further research in this area.
 We show that the assumption that $E$ is analytic allows us to use an earlier, restricted point-to-set principle due to J. Lutz~\cite{Lutz03a} and Hitchcock~\cite{Hitc05}.
 While less general than that of J. Lutz and N. Lutz, it is sufficient for this application and involves a simpler oracle.
 Informally, this allows us to reverse the order of quantifiers in the statement of Theorem \ref{thm:main1}.
-This will be both beneficial for further research in this area, and it is a step toward clarifying the role of the analytic assumption of $E$.
+This will be beneficial for further research in this area, and it is a step toward clarifying the role of the assumption that $E$ is analytic.

 Finally, we remark that our three main theorems have natural generalizations to projecting onto higher dimensional subspaces and that these generalizations are achievable via straightforward modifications of the proofs given here.
 However, we restrict ourselves to lines for the sake of readability.